pekkah/chibi-ui/README.md

 # chibi.ui

-Small WPF/Avalonia style UI framework targeting Meadow platform.
+Small WPF/Avalonia style UI framework targeting [Meadow platform](https://www.wildernesslabs.co/).
 Tested to work on Desktop and F7v2.
-Quite a lot of "code" was borrowed from Avalonia and stripped of anything extra.
+Some Avalonia code was used for ideas and some was borrowed.

 [NuGet](https://www.nuget.org/packages/Chibi.Ui)